Squeakrats/OBJLoader/README.md

 #### JavaScript .obj File Loader ####

 Provides two methods for loading .obj files into javascript.
-Method one is for loading them via ajax, however this can lead to problems when the webpage is not being served from a webserver.
+Method one is for loading them via ajax.
+This can however lead to problems when the webpage isn't properly being hosted.
 Method 2 loads a pre-parsed file (javascript) directly as a script tag.

 ##### Links #####